 As researchers, you often need to provide metrics about your research output, e.g. when applying for grants or promotions.
 The Research Metrics Definitions Guide describes common metrics for authors, articles, and journals, and mentions which tools provide them.

-There are several tools which provide citation information.
+There are several tools which provide citation metrics information.
 Commonly used ones include:

 - Google Scholar/Google Scholar Citations

 - Publish or Perish, downloadable software created by Professor Ann-Wil Harzing, that uses Google Scholar data to calculate several author metrics.

 - Web of Science Core Collection (includes links to other Clarivate products including InCites, Journal Citation Reports, and Essential Science Indicators)

 A newer database called Dimensions is provided by Digital Science and is providing an innovative alternative to established citation providers.
 You can access the free app for basic citation information.

 Alternative metrics, also known as altmetrics, measure online attention to your work.